myminit/acs/README.md

-"# acs"
+"# acs"  ECHO is on.
-ECHO is on.
+myminit